icy/dusybox/README.md

 ## Getting started

-To use any ultilities below, you need a `dlang` compiler and also the `dub` package manager.
+To use any utilities below, you need a `dlang` compiler and also the `dub` package manager.
 The compiler can be installed by your system package manager, for e.g,